-The Piestawa Peak hike is one of the favorites among locals in the Phoenix area.
+The Piestawa Peak hike is a 1.2 mile (one way) hike and is one of the favorites among locals in the Phoenix area.
 It’s a strenuous and rugged climb up over 1,000 feet in just over a mile.
 Steep rocky staircases become a regular occurrence on the trail, together with sprawling vistas of the metropolitan growth.
 Fortunately, the peak is part of a desert preserve, so much of the scenery is also of a rugged snapshot of Sonoran Desert wilderness.

 Piestawa Peak Trail Description